From podcast: https://bengreenfieldfitness.com/podcast/hair-growth/

 Cameron: Yes.
 Good job.
 And that's a huge topic as well, but the problem is, great, you can decrease those DHT levels, but that's not–we're talking about a chicken and egg situation.
 That's not what caused in the first place.
 That's a byproduct in the gravitational theory of gravity pulling it down.

 Cameron: Correct, yeah, because the finasteride inhibits one–there's two specific 5-alpha reductase that we're worried about.
 And finasteride hits one, the dutasteride hits both.
 Finasteride's the only one that's sort of FDA-approved for hair loss.
-But the problem is most importantly, those exist in our brain quite a bit, which is why you're talking about drive.
+But the problem is most importantly, those exist in our brain quite a bit, which is why you're talking about libido.
 We're talking about mood, dopamine receptors, like we want to–we don't want to decrease mood.
-There's like concerns with suicidality and decreased drive.
-And so, I struggle with that from a hair standpoint, like, well, do I really want to give you a medication that may grow your hair, but maybe decrease your drive and make [00:49:41] ____?
+There's like concerns with suicidality and decreased libido.
+And so, I struggle with that from a hair standpoint, like, well, do I really want to give you a medication that may grow your hair, but maybe decrease your libido and make [00:49:41] ____?

 Ben: Right.
 Full head of hair on me.
 A depressed person doesn't want to go out with my full head of hair.